Ray-Garraty/frontend-project-lvl1/README.md

 Video confirming the successful completion of the Step #7: https://asciinema.org/a/XkFGlxuPtWUGTPcdf90jhLHS8

 Video confirming the successful completion of the Step #8: https://asciinema.org/a/30VJAAg6mORBTgkFqMylItz3z

+Video confirming the successful completion of the Step #9: https://asciinema.org/a/WzrTExiNIMeIM4L5VAdXgTDd1